 Regarding the revision of the full review, special attention is drawn to:

-- Result section and evaluation of included trials (Risk of bias Tables);
+- Results section and evaluation of included trials (Risk of bias Tables)

-Authors are expected to update their review every two years, or to maintain them in response to criticisms or the identification of additional references.
+Authors are expected to update their review when needed and maintain them in response to criticisms or the identification of additional references.
 It is the authors' responsibility to make sure the updated review complies with the mandatory Cochrane standards.

-For out-of-date protocols in the Cochrane Library overtaken by a new research team, CCG Editorial Office will ask for an update of the background and rationale, including more up-to-date references highlighting the clinical questions and dogmas.
+For out-of-date protocols in the Cochrane Library overtaken by a new research team, Cochrane Colorectal Group Editorial Office will ask for an update of the background and rationale, including more up-to-date references highlighting the clinical questions and dogmas.

 After submission of the updated review, the review is first assessed by the Managing Editor and the appointed Contact Editor and comments are returned to authors.
 Authors are asked to respond to each comment point by point and submit a revised review.

-In general, minor changes are corrected for in agreement with the authors, Contact Editor and CCG Editorial Office.
+In general, minor changes are corrected in agreement with the authors, Contact Editor, and the Cochrane Colorectal Group Editorial Office.
 Upon substantial changes in the review update, the appointed Contact Editor will decide the recommended evaluation process.
-Changes to outcome results, implications or other sections of the review leads to an evaluation by all members of the appointed editorial team (as for the review).
+Changes to outcome results, implications, or other sections of the review lead to an evaluation by all members of the appointed editorial team (as for the review).